antonioribeiro/laravel-installer/README.md

 * Install PHPUnit (using Composer)
 * Install Composer packages
 * Create VirtualHost (currently apache2 only) and restart webserver
-* Download, install and configure Twitter Bootstrap from git
+* Download, compile, install and configure Twitter Bootstrap from git
 * Configure a main template, a home view using main template and a route to home, so we can see Laravel 4 and Blade running

 ### Warnings